String Functions¶

 Creates a copy of

-with all the cased characters converted to lowercase.The lowercasing algorithm used is described in section 3.13 of the Unicode Standard.
+textwith all the cased characters converted to lowercase.The lowercasing algorithm used is described in section 3.13 of the Unicode Standard.

 - Parameters